TAPS Working Group

 Services System.
 This automated selection is constrained by the

-properties and preferences expressed by the application and requires
+preferences expressed by the application and requires applications to

-applications to explicitly set properties that define any necessary
+explicitly set properties Properties that define any necessary constraints on

 3.2.
 Allow Access to Specialized Features